YouTube Star Tana Mongeau Reportedly Accused Of Committing Voter Fraud, Loses YouTube Verification

 “Hand it over.”

-While this may not be an issue in every state, it is illegal to take photos of your ballot in multiple states, according to National Conference of State Legislatures.
+While this may not be an issue in every state, it is illegal to take photos of your ballot in multiple states, according to the National Conference of State Legislatures.

 This scandal may have dire consequences for Mongeau and her social media career.
 The loss of her verification status could directly affect her revenue, sponsorships, monetization, and more.